InSight Takes Its First Selfie After Landing On Mars

 Unveiled by NASA nearly six hours after the epic Mars landing, this latest snapshot was taken by the Instrument Deployment Camera (IDC) mounted on the lander’s arm.
 The image showcases InSight’s science instruments — with the serene Elysium Planitia unfolding in the background.

 “There’s a quiet beauty here.
-Looking forward to exploring my new home,” the InSight mission tweeted after touchdown.
+Looking forward to exploring my new home,” the InSight mission wrote on Twitter after touchdown.

-According to the space agency, the snapshot was sent over by the Mars Odyssey orbiter, which kept a watchful eye over the InSight landing from its perch above the red planet and relayed radio communications to let us know that the probe was doing well.
+According to the space agency, the snapshot was sent over by the Mars Odyssey orbiter, which kept a watchful eye over the InSight landing from its perch above the red planet.
+The orbiter also relayed radio communications to let us know that the probe was doing well.

 The InSight selfie reached Earth yesterday evening at about 8:30 p.m.
-EST, along with the confirmation that the probe had successfully deployed its solar arrays following the Mars touchdown and was recharging its batteries after the long spaceflight to the red planet.
+EST, along with the confirmation that the probe had successfully deployed its solar arrays following the Mars touchdown.
+The probe was recharging its batteries after the long spaceflight to the red planet.

-“Our Mars Odyssey orbiter phoned home, relaying news from InSight indicating its solar panels are open and collecting sunlight on the Martian surface,” NASA announced yesterday in a tweet.
+“Our Mars Odyssey orbiter phoned home, relaying news from InSight indicating its solar panels are open and collecting sunlight on the Martian surface,” NASA announced yesterday via Twitter.

 Aaah…soaking up the Sun with my solar panels. ????
 After a long flight, and thrilling #MarsLanding, it feels great to get a good stretch and recharge my batteries.
 (Like, literally.)
 It’s just what I’ll need to really start getting in tune with #Mars. https://t.co/yse3VEst3G pic.twitter.com/LpsiI0KNNz